AguaClara/Textbook/Filtration/Filtration_Design.rst

 1. Calculate array of maximum filter flows given available trunk sizes and given constraint of flow distribution between filter layers during filtration
-1. Select the trunk size that gives the minimum number of filters equal to or less than the minimum number of filters.
+1. Select the trunk size that gives a number of filters equal to or less than the minimum number of filters required for operation and maintenance.
 1. Calculate filter flow given minimum number of filters
 1. Calculate the orifice head loss required to provide uniform flow to the sand bed during backwash.
 1. Design the branches based on manifold flow distribution requirements